Kankoda/website/pages/licensekit/features/service-proxying.md

 description: LicenseKit lets you combine multiple service types into a single service.
 ---

-LicenseKit lets you create service proxies that wrap many other services, to create flexible validation flows that use multiple data sources, instead of just a single one.
+[LicenseKit's](/licensekit) service proxying lets you create service proxies that wrap many other services, to create flexible validation flows that use multiple data sources, instead of just a single one.

 ## How does it work?